gutocf/page-title/README.md

 ## Usage

-You will need to load the component in controllers or application AppController

-On your controller methods simply call
+You will need to load the component in controllers or application's AppController.
+To add titles to your page, simply call PageTitle::add method with one or more parameters:
 ```php
 $this->PageTitle->add('Articles', 'Add');
 ```

-The component will set a variable with $config['var'] name for use in the views and templates.
-You can set the page title by include this code in your template file *src/templates/default.php*
+The component will set a variable with *$config['var']* name for use in the views and templates, in this example *Add | Articles | MyApp Name*.
+You can set the page title by including this code in the template file *src/templates/default.php*

 ```php
 <head>